Locations:

 Decongestants

-Before you were pregnant, popping a decongestant may have been your go-to for that sweet, sweet, nasal relief.
+Before you were pregnant, popping a decongestant may have been your go-to for nasal relief.
 But decongestants like pseudoephedrine (Sudafed®) should be considered off-limits for the first trimester.

 Research shows that use of oral decongestants increases the risk of birth defects.
 Researchers say that nasal decongestant sprays may carry similar risks.

-Dr. Zanotti says that risk drops after the first trimester, so it’s OK for some people to use decongestant medication later in their pregnancy.
+Dr. Zanotti says that risk drops after the first trimester, so it’s OK for some women to use decongestant medication later in their pregnancy.

 But if you have high blood pressure, you should avoid using decongestants, no matter how far along you are in your pregnancy.